Skip to article frontmatterSkip to article content

 def plot_regression(x, y, data, results, title, add_ci=True):

-"""Create an enhanced regression plot with confidence intervals and annotations.
+"""Create an enhanced regression plot with seaborn styling.

 Parameters